 Dial-a-Ride Accident Attorneys in Phoenix

 Dial-a-Ride is a publicly funded program in many cities throughout Arizona.
 As such, it is considered a government entity in each city that has a Dial-a-Ride program.
 It is much more challenging for victims to file a claim against a government agency.
 Anyone wishing to file a claim against the city or Dial-a-Ride should speak to a Phoenix auto accident lawyer who can help with these complicated cases.
+Call us today at (602) 457-6222.

 Drivers have a responsibility to ensure that they keep those around them safe.
 When those drivers work for a public transportation company, such as Dial-a-Ride, their responsibility is greater.
 If they drive recklessly or carelessly and get into an accident that hurts someone, victims can still file a claim against them, even though they work for the government.

 The concept of negligence holds true for not only the driver, but any part of the public entity that contributed to the accident.
 Companies can be held responsible for failing to properly maintain the bus, or for failing to adequately train their drivers.
-For example, imagine a Valley Metro Dial-a-Ride bus crashed in Phoenix due to engine failure.
+For example, imagine a Valley Metro Dial-a-Ride bus in Phoenix crashed due to engine failure.
 If that failure was a result of inadequate maintenance to the bus, and people were injured as a result, the company could be held liable.

 While it is possible to sue anyone for negligence that caused injury, filing a claim against a government entity such as Valley Metro or other Arizona Dial-a-Ride programs can be difficult.
 There will likely be a Notice of Claim that needs to be filled out and given to the city or the state government in advance.
 In addition, there will be other forms and paperwork that need to be submitted.
 One small error could result in a valid claim becoming invalid.